- Car Transport Arizona (Az) Near Me - Car Transportation Company Near Me

 - A valid photo ID (ID card, driver’s license.
 Etc.).
 The Motor Vehicle Division has lists of acceptable IDs.

 - Payment of AZ registration fees.

 Your Arizona vehicle registration can be valid for one year, two years, or up to five years.
-You will be eligible for a five year registration if your car is exempt from an emissions inspection.
+You will be eligible for a five-year registration if your car is exempt from an emissions inspection.

 Vehicle Registration in Arizona

-You are required to personally have your vehicle registered at any branches of AZ MVD.
+You are required to personally have your vehicle registered at any branch of AZ MVD.
 A vehicle registration service may be provided by a dealer if your vehicle was bought from a car dealership.
 Verify with your dealer if they provide this kind of service.

 AZ restricted use 3-day permit: You are not allowed to drive a newly bought vehicle, either used or new unless it is registered.
-Register for a 3-day restricted use permit to drive your vehicle for inspection, for the emissions test and to the Motor Vehicle Division for registration.
+Register for a 3-day restricted use permit to drive your vehicle for inspection, for the emissions test, and to the Motor Vehicle Division for registration.
 The permit fee is 1 US dollar.

 Note: Give your plates to a Motor Vehicle Division office if the broker accidentally left them on your vehicle.